PPLcoin2/PPLcoin/README.md

 This using a HashGraph BlockChain Ledger.

 B2B (Business to Business)
-Materials, Equipments, Assets, etc, etc..
-HashGraph BlockChain.
 This works on similar principal of LOANERS & LENDERS Ledger.
 Where one business may tranfer Materials, Equipment, Assets, etc to another business on a loan & lender model.
 Else outright purchase may be used instead.
 Each Business has it's own WalletID.
 EACH BUSINESS MAY "NOT" OWN MORE THAN 10x its asset value (Materials, Equipment, etc) in Wallet Coins Amount.
 Should a business breach the 10x asset value.
-The Wallet Coin Amount is Capped and Coin Value over 10x amount is lost.
+The Wallet Coin Amount is Capped and Coin Value over 10x amount is moved to a charities wallet.
 A Business/Companies Credit worthiness is obtained on records of repayments made on previous loans.

+This using a HashGraph BlockChain Ledger.

+Charity,
+This works on similar principal of LOANERS & LENDERS Ledger.
+Where a charity may loan Materials, Equipment, Assets, etc to another business on a loan & lender model.
+Else outright purchase may be used instead.
+Each Charity has it's own WalletID.
+EACH CHARITY MAY "NOT" OWN MORE THAN 10x its asset value (Materials, Equipment, etc) in Wallet Coins Amount.
+Should a charity breach the 10x asset value.
+The Wallet Coin Amount is Capped and Coin Value over 10x amount is moved to another charities wallet.
+A charities Credit worthiness is obtained on records of repayments made on previous loans.
+Persons may work for charities of which goes onto their work league table record blockchain.

 This using a HashGraph BlockChain Ledger.